mvolkmann/blog/src/swift.md

 Oddly the context sensitive menu that is displayed when a file in the Navigator is right clicked does not include this option.

+Occasionally it is useful to delete all generated files and start over.
+To do this, select Product ...
+Clean Build Folder or press cmd-shift-k.

 The main Xcode window is divided into three main areas.
 The left side is the Navigator.
 The right side is the Inspector.